Looking for the perfect place to buy ruby jewelry online?

 For cool colors like blue, violet or green, low saturation causes the stone to look grayish.
 For warm colors like yellow, red, and orange, low saturation will cause these colors to look brownish.
 You may see the saturation terms on a grading report from the GIA as follows:

 The clarity of a gemstone refers to how transparent the stone is when the light is reflected through it.
 Clarities of colored gemstones use the I3, I2, I1, SI2 SI1, VS, VVS, and IF clarity scale.
+IF diamonds are the most desirable, followed closely by VVS diamonds.
 However, they are sub-grades under gemstone clarity types I , II, and III.

 Quality rubies should have a eye clean clarity between SI1 and VS2.
 It's possible to find a ruby with an I clarity grade that doesn't have an inclusion across the table, but you might have to spend time with the 360 viewer.